tonywong94/maskmoment/README.md

             after convolution, assuming FWHM before convolution is 1 channel.
         Default: 'gauss'
     perpixel : boolean, optional
-        Whether to calculate the rms per pixel instead of over whole image.
+        Whether to calculate the rms per XY pixel instead of over whole image.
-        Use True if you know there is a sensitivity variation across the image but you don't have a gain cube.
-Must have rms_fits and gain_fits unset.
+        Set to True if you know there is a sensitivity variation across the image but you don't have a gain cube - requires rms_fits and gain_fits unset.
         Default: False
     output_snr_cube : boolean, optional
         Output the cube in SNR units in addition to the moment maps.